 • Storage: You need somewhere to store files, a printer, and other accessories.

 • Lighting: If you’re working in an office with a lot of natural light, you might not need to invest in lighting.
-However, you’ll need lighting if you’re in a dark room all day.
+However, you’ll need lighting in a dark room all day.

 • Soundproofing: Your workspace should be quiet, so you don’t have to listen to people talking on the phone or slamming doors.